vuquangtrong/tiva-c/2_SleepMode/README.md

 Does it actually do what you want?

 This project includes `CpuUsage` module to monitor the number of clock cycles in which CPU actually does something.
-Between _SYSTICK_ cycle, CPU only uses some of its clock cycle to to.
+Between _SYSTICK_ cycle, CPU only uses some of its clock cycle to do its jobs.
 _TIMER2_ will only count those clock cycle when CPU is working.

 **Measurement**